Ubuntu/Debian¶

 Restart Postfix.

-sudo service postfix restart
+sudo systemctl restart postfix

-Install Tomcat¶
+Install Tomcat

 Install the required Tomcat package:

-sudo apt-get install tomcat9
+sudo apt install tomcat9

 If an older release of Tomcat is used, change the commands below to match the tomcat version.